FAQEUCyber Resilience Act

 EU Cyber Resilience Act FAQ Module H

-Use this CRA FAQ to understand the full-quality-assurance route under module H, what the approved quality system must cover, and how notified-body surveillance, scope extensions, and CE marking work.
+Use this CRA FAQ to understand the full-quality-assurance route under Module H, what the approved quality system must cover, and how notified-body surveillance, scope extensions, and CE marking work.

 Built for certification, engineering, legal, and compliance teams using the CRA quality-system route.